pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 ### Azure Services & Solutions:
 - Azure Load Balancer:
   - Load Balancer to balance the web traffic.
+  - You can also reach a load balancer front end from an on-premises network in a hybrid scenario.
+Both scenarios use a configuration that is known as an internal load balancer.
   - Checks with 15 seconds interval is servers are still alive.
+  - Allows Port forward traffic to a specific port on specific VMs with inbound network address translation (NAT) rules.
   - Azure Load Balancer works at layer-4, or transport level.
   - Stickyness, uses 5 tuples (source IP, destination IP, protocol (tcp/udp), source port and destination port) so that user's traffic is always routed to same machine.
     - SourceIP (2 tuples): source and destination IP only